 Select the main concepts that make up your topic and omit common words like what, the, of, it have etc. For example, if your research question is: The effect of academic libraries on the digital literacy of research students.
 You can choose the words/ phrases "academic libraries", "digital literacy" and "research students" for example and use them to research your topic initially.

-Coming up with synonyms for your main concepts gives you more options when searching for information.
+Finding synonyms for your main concepts gives you more options when searching for information.
 Synonyms are terms that mean the same or similar things.
-Use online dictionaries or encyclopedias for ideas and definitions.
+Use online dictionaries, encyclopedias or thesauri for ideas and definitions.

 An example for the research question above is given below but there are more terms that could be used.